nautobot/nautobot/docs/index.md

 * Configuration management
 * Facilities management

-That said, NetBox _can_ be used to great effect in populating external tools with the data they need to perform these functions.
+That said, Nautobot _can_ be used to great effect in populating external tools with the data they need to perform these functions.

 ## Design Philosophy

-NetBox was designed with the following tenets foremost in mind.
+Nautobot was designed with the following tenets foremost in mind.

 ### Replicate the Real World